sinancetinkaya/DeviceStatus/README.md

 E.g. for SecSettings.apk

-1. I'm assuming Java JDK or JRE installed on yout PC
+1. I'm assuming Java JDK or JRE installed on your PC

 2. Download smali-1.4.2.jar from apktool project page